 Even if the trucking company wasn’t directly negligent, it can still be held liable for its employee’s actions under vicarious liability.
 In an attempt to duck this type of responsibility, some trucking companies call their drivers “independent contractors.”
 However, the courts look to the facts of the employer-employee relationship to determine liability, not just the label the company applies.

-Contact Us Now for Help with a Georgia Truck Accident Claim
+Contact Us Now for Help Proving Negligence in a Georgia Truck Accident Claim

 Did you sustain serious injuries or was your loved one killed in a commercial truck crash caused by a driver’s negligence in Savannah or a surrounding area of Georgia?
 Make sure that you hire an experienced truck accident lawyer with the right skills and experience to handle your case.